Cofounded by Seth Herr and Bryan Hance in 2013, Bike Index is a 501(c)(3) nonprofit.

 Merging the two services Seth and Bryan created the universal bike registration service they both dreamed of—a database used and searched by individuals, bike shops, police departments and other apps.
 A bike registry that gives everyone the ability to register and recover bicycles.

 Seth Herr learned to program so that he could build Bike Index, because he was a bike mechanic and was frustrated that something like it didn't exist.

-Bryan Hance created StolenBicycleRegistry.com in 2005 because 5 of his bikes were stolen in 9 years.
-The first week it was live he recovered a bike - and realized recovering bikes was really fun.
+Bryan Hance created StolenBicycleRegistry.com in 2005 because 5 of his bikes were stolen in 9 years—and realized recovering bikes was really fun.
 He lives in Portland and recovers lots of bikes.

 Michael Catano is in charge of making sure the words read gooder.
 In his spare time he builds fancy bicycle frames under the name Humble Frameworks and hangs out with his cats.

 Mike Oleon does the graphic design and illustration for the Index.
 If anything looks good, it's probably his fault.